MicrosoftDocs/azure-devops-docs/docs/pipelines/create-first-pipeline.md

 ::: moniker range="azure-devops"

-This is a step-by-step guide to using Azure Pipelines to build a GitHub repository.
+This is a step-by-step guide to using Azure Pipelines to build a sample application.
 This guide uses YAML pipelines configured with the [YAML pipeline editor](get-started/yaml-pipeline-editor.md).
 If you'd like to use Classic pipelines instead, see [Define your Classic pipeline](release/define-multistage-release-process.md).

 ## Prerequisites - Azure DevOps